Current COVID-19 Guidelines in GCPS

 Staff members also have access to support through MetLife and LifeWorks, a national company that employs more than 30,000 licensed counselors.
 In addition to complimentary webinars, GCPS employees can connect by phone or video chat for counseling sessions.
 If an employee needs information about this benefit, he/she can email the Benefits Administration Team at email@example.com.

 - Georgia Emotional Support Line - General Public

 - Stress Tip - Español

 As families plan travel for upcoming breaks, it’s important to know that GCPS follows CDC guidelines when it comes to international travel.
 The CDC recommends that unvaccinated travelers (including children) get tested for COVID-19 within 3 to 5 days after returning AND self-quarantine at home for a full 7 days after travel.
 Vaccinated travelers and those who have recently recovered from COVID (within the last three months) are not required to quarantine, but should monitor for symptoms for 14 days after travel.

 Device and Internet Access

 Access to both devices and reliable internet is critical to our students’ learning and helps to ensure educational equity as more students engage with digital learning resources.

-Schools will use established processes for addressing student device and internet needs and will distribute devices and hotspots accordingly.
+Schools use established processes for addressing our students’ needs for devices and internet access and distribute devices and hotspots accordingly.

 Families should note that devices issued to students must be returned to the school on the specified date the school determines.
 Per district policy and procedures, and the agreement noted in the Student/Parent Handbook, fines may be assessed to the family if the device checked out is returned damaged or is not returned.